Rigid divisors on surfaces: Classification of minimal -divisors

 For a contradiction, assume that $D$ is a reduced negatively closed tree such that $C^2\leq -3$ for all leaves $C$.
 Put $L$ for the subdivisor consisting of all, say $l$, leaves, and let $I \coloneqq D-L$ be the complement of all inner curves.

-Note that $I\neq0$ unless $D$ is either a single curve or a 2-chain, neither of which is possible under the assumption.
+Note that $I\neq0$ unless $D$ is either a single curve or two curves intersecting transversally in a point, neither of which is possible under the assumption.
 Now $I\neq0$ implies four facts: First, $I.L=l$, as $D$ is reduced and each leaf intersects exactly one inner curve, with multiplicity 1.
 Second, $L^2\leq-3l$, as $L$ is a disjoint union of $l$ curves $C$ with $C^2\leq-3$.
 Third, $I^2<0$, as $D$ is negatively closed.
 Fourth, $l\geq2$.
 We obtain a contradiction from $D^2=-2$:

 \end{proof}

 \begin{remark} The proof of the proposition shows a bit more: if $D$ is a reduced $(-3)$-divisor that is not a chain, then it is essentially a $(-3)$-curve.
 The provision is necessary, an example is \intext{\tikzchain{3,1,3}}. \end{remark}